BemiHQ/BemiDB/README.md

 - Vendor lock-in and limited control over the data
 - Require separate systems for data syncing and schema mapping

+For a more detailed comparison of different approaches to running analytics with PostgreSQL, check out our [blog post](https://blog.bemi.io/analytics-with-postgresql/).

 ## Development

 We develop BemiDB using [Devbox](https://www.jetify.com/devbox) to ensure a consistent development environment without relying on Docker.